yuyatinnefeld/PYTHON_PROJECT_TEMPLATE/README.md

 ## Goal

-This template is for everybody who want to create easy a standardized python project
+This template is created to manage/standardized easy the python projects

 ## Structure